Ibrahimmm98/Maji-Ndogo-SQL---Part-4/README.md

 # Maji-Ndogo-SQL---Part-4
-In the concluding phase of my integrated project, I leveraged the full spectrum of SQL tools to finalize data analysis, derive actionable insights
+In the concluding phase of my integrated project, I leveraged the full spectrum of SQL tools to finalize data analysis, derive actionable insights,classify water sources, and prepare a comprehensive dataset for the engineering team.
+This process showcased my ability to seamlessly integrate filters, aggregations, functions, and joins for effective data manipulation.
+Additionally, I demonstrated proficiency in employing subqueries, Common Table Expressions (CTEs), and views to tackle complex data challenges, ultimately providing valuable solutions for real-world problem-solving.